 If you are not familiar with illicit drugs like cocaine, you may be wondering, how is cocaine made?
 Due to the illegal and secretive ways in which many illicit drugs are made, it’s impossible to know every ingredient or process used to make cocaine.
 So you should know that the following description may not include all cocaine ingredients.

 Cocaine is often cut, or mixed, with other chemicals to make the drug more potent or to help dealers increase their profits.
-These substances can include things like ammonia, heroin, procaine, amphetamines, and even fentanyl.
 Not only do these toxic chemicals make cocaine more addictive, but they pose a serious threat for overdose and death.
 Thankfully, spotting the symptoms of cocaine use can help stop addiction from becoming fatal.

 Symptoms of Cocaine Use

 Cocaine is a fast-acting, highly addictive stimulant drug.
 There are several observable symptoms of cocaine use to look out for.
 These include some of the tell-tale behaviors of cocaine use such as hyperactivity or dilated pupils.
 The symptoms of cocaine use can become more recognizable as the amount of cocaine being used increases.

 - Long periods of wakefulness

 - Loss of appetite

 - Runny nose or frequent sniffles (sometimes referred to as coke nose)

 - White powder around the nostrils

 Now that we’ve covered symptoms of cocaine use, it’s time to ask, what does cocaine do to your body?